keithalpichi/keithalpichi.github.io/_posts/2016-08-29-what-to-expect.md

 title: "What to Expect When Teaching Yourself to Code"
 description: "Do yourself a favor and set yourself on the right path"
 date: 2016-08-29 12:00:00
-tags: python, elixir, tdd
+keywords: programming, software, python, code, web, html, css, git, test driven development
 ---

 There are plenty of things that I have learned when I first started to program.
 Below are the most common challenges to expect when you start learning.
 Knowing what to expect is critical as it will help you prepare and overcome  them.
 You'll write better code, make less mistakes and save yourself from pulling all your hair out.

 ## You'll want to read or copy code

 > By all means stay away from `<CMD-C>`!